caddyserver/website/src/docs/markdown/caddyfile-tutorial.md

 With Caddy's [templates module](/docs/modules/http.handlers.templates), you can do a lot of useful things with static files, such as including other HTML files, making sub-requests, setting response headers, working with data structures, and more!

-<aside class="complete">✅ Templates</aside>
+<aside class="complete">Templates</aside>

 It's good practice to compress responses with a quick and modern compression algorithm.
-Let's enable compression using Gzip and Zstandard using the [`encode`](/docs/caddyfile/directives/encode) directive:
+Let's enable Gzip and Zstandard support using the [`encode`](/docs/caddyfile/directives/encode) directive:

 ```
 localhost